 Most platforms allow you to retrieve reports or summarize trends that show the causes of incidents, hazardous processes and other issues that occur in the work environment.
 If these trends are addressed systematically, it will all help to improve the safety culture.

-Main benefits of digitization
+Main benefits of digital revolution

 1. Access – all necessary parties have access to the data